 Auditor - As required by the Texas Water Code, the District retains an independent auditor to audit the District's financial statements annually, which annual audit is filed with the TCEQ.
-The District's annual financial statements as of December 31, 2022, have been prepared by McCall Gibson Swedlund Barfoot PLLC.
+The District's annual financial statements as of December 31, 2023, have been prepared by McCall Gibson Swedlund Barfoot PLLC.
 See "APPENDIX A - AUDITED FINANCIAL STAEMENTS OF THE DISTRICT."

 Water Sewer Utility System Providers - As noted elsewhere in this document each of the residential subdivisions in the District is responsible for making arrangements for adequate water supply capacity and wastewater treatment capacity in order to serve each of the respective subdivisions.
-Each of the respective residential developers are responsible for construction of the water distribution, wastewater collection, and storm drainage facilities to serve their subdivisions.
-To date, each of the developers of the subdivisions under development have made arrangements with either Quadvest, Inc. or Aqua Texas, Inc, Texas Water Utilities, NextEra Water (four private water companies), or the City of Cut and Shoot for water supply capacity and wastewater treatment plant capacity adequate to serve the build-out of their respective subdivisions.
+Each of the respective residential developers is responsible for construction of the water distribution, wastewater collection, and storm drainage facilities to serve their respective subdivisions.
+To date, each of the developers of the subdivisions under development have made arrangements with Quadvest, Inc., Aqua Texas, Inc, Texas Water Utilities, Inc., NextEra Water (four private water companies), HMW SUD or Cut and Shoot for water supply capacity and wastewater treatment plant capacity adequate to serve the build-out of their respective subdivisions.